-A successful command execution will reset the status register, see Reset-Enable and Reset Sequence Diagram figure for SPI Mode.
+A successful command execution will reset the status register, see Figure 6 for SPI Mode and Figure 6.1 for Quad Mode.
 A device reset during an active Program or Erase operation aborts the operation, which can cause the data of the targeted address range to be corrupted or lost.
 Depending on the prior operation, the reset timing may vary.
 Recovery from a Write operation requires more software latency time (t{SR}) than recovery from other operations.

+Figure 6.
 Reset-Enable and Reset Sequence Diagram